Premium Dining Cards: When the Annual Fee Pays for Itself

 | Chase Sapphire Preferred | $95 | $0 | $95 | 5.1% | $377/mo |

-Breakeven assumes the premium card's dining rate vs a free 3% card (Capital One SavorOne).
+Breakeven assumes the premium card's dining rate vs a free 3% card (Capital One Savor).
 Amex Gold breakeven accounts for $240 in credits reducing the net fee.
+The Reserve nets only its $300 travel credit here (the $300 dining credit is restricted to Exclusive Tables) and assumes Points Boost redemption pushes dining to ~6%.

 Transfer Partner Valuations